j-ros/sql_da/Lesson1/lesson1.md

 ### ORDER BY statement (II):
 1)  Write a query that returns the top 5 rows from orders ordered according to newest to oldest, but with the largest total_amt_usd for each date listed first for each date.
-2) Write a query that returns the top 10 rows from orders ordered according to oldest to newest, but with the smallest total_amt_usd for each date listed first for each date.

-1)

 ```sql
 SELECT *